 Scramble Down the South Side

 We found a couple of landmarks that Jim went by (Helen's Tree and the triangular rabbit hole) then proceeded to start dropping at a very steep rate.
 The scramble down was precarious at times but, again, met with determination by the remaining eleven hikers.
-On our way down, we met up with a desert iguana who lives on this side of the hills.
+On our way down, we met up with a chuckwalla who lives on this side of the hills.
 Although one or two hikers have seen him before, he or she is now on record with a close-up photo seen below.
 The hike finally came to the bottom of the descent at the Red Springs Boardwalk where we hiked backed to the cars along the fence.